8Ginette8/wsl.biodiv/README.md

 #### Arguments

-- nstrata: number of approximately equal-sized classes returned.
-Used to separate groups in block-cross validation
+- nstrata: number of approximately equal-sized classes to separate groups in block-cross validation
-- df: data.frames with n columns containing critera for cluster building.
+- df: data.frame with n columns containing critera for cluster building.
 Not necessary if argument npoints is supplied
 - nclusters: number of clusters based on which strata should be built.
 Minimum the same number as starta, maxuimum nrow(df)/10
-- npoints: optional argument if df is not supplied.
+- npoints: optional argument if 'df' is not supplied.
 For how many points should random sampling be made?

 #### Output
 Vector of length nrow(df) or npoints, with integers representing different strata

-### Sample pseudo-absences proportional to presence-distribution
+### Sample pseudo-absences proportional to presence point distribution

 - __prop.sampling__

-Uses the 'density' function from the package spatstat to create a density surface of the supplied point pattern and samples pseudo-absences from that density-distribution.
+Uses the 'density' function from the package spatstat to create a density surface of the supplied point pattern and samples pseudo-absences from this density-distribution.

 #### Arguments

 - points: matrix or data.frame with column names 'x' and 'y' assumed to be on the same scale and metric distances (m, km,...)
 - nsamples: number of pseudoabsences to be generated
 - res: resolution of the denstiy grid from which pseudo-absences are drawn. default (1) corresponds to 1000 cells on the x-axis
-- ...: arguments passed directly to the 'density' function from package spatstat.
+- ...: arguments passed on to the 'density' function from package spatstat.
 Note in particluar the argument 'adjust' which controls the kernel size in the density interpolation.

 #### Output
-nsamples x 2 natrix with drawn psuedo-absences
+nsamples x 2 matrix with drawn psuedo-absences

 ## Helper functions (not to be called directly by the user)